 Vitamin B Complex with Folate

-Melatonin as Needed + a Women’s Multivitamin
+Melatonin Combined with a Multivitamin

 The best thing you can do for your mental health is get your sleep, eat a balanced diet and exercise regularly.
-While there are unfortunately no supplements for exercise, you can give your body an assist with two other basic needs.
+While there are unfortunately no supplements for exercise, you can give your body an assist with the two other basic needs.

-Many doctors recommend multivitamins, and research that claims multivitamins do nothing has been recently challenged.
-The Harvard School of Public Health calls multivitamins your “nutrition insurance policy,” and advises to avoid mega-dose multivitamins.
+A diet for good mental and physical health includes nine servings of produce, three of dairy, six of whole grains and 100 grams of protein—every day.
+If you’re vegetarian, it’s harder to get your proteins.
+Vegans also miss dairy.
+Many doctors recommend multivitamins to cover your bases.
+The Harvard School of Public Health calls multivitamins your “nutrition insurance policy,” but advises to avoid mega-dose multivitamins.
 In fact, they say the least expensive options are often just right.